 During the test phase, hidden and manually curated back-translated test data will be provided to participants to evaluate their proposed metrics.

-Additionally, after the organizers' participation in the CHANEL@JSALT2020 workshop (Rudnicky et al., 2020) at John Hopkins University, they have automatically translated back-and-forth (using the same MS Azure translation service) a total of 18 well-known human-human dialogue datasets.
+After the organizers' participation in the CHANEL@JSALT2020 workshop (Rudnicky et al., 2020) at John Hopkins University, they have automatically translated back-and-forth (using the same MS Azure translation service) a total of 18 well-known human-human dialogue datasets.
 These data sets will be used as training data.
 The total amount of dialogues is 393k (approx. 3M turns).

 - DBDC (Higashinaka et al., 2016)

 - MELD (Poria et al., 2019)

 - MetalWOz (Lee et al., 2019)